Jaspreetsindhu/Online-voting-system/README.md

-Online Voting System (Python)
+# Online Voting System (Python)

 Introduction to OVS This is a CLI based Online Voting System developed as a part of the Introduction to Problem Solving and Programming course.
 While the course dives into functional programming, data validation, and dictionary-based state management.

-Project Logic
+# Project Logic

 This system works with a flow to maintain the election integrity:

-Authentication: Matches Voter ID with "Already Voted" list.
+1. Authentication: Matches Voter ID with "Already Voted" list.

-Choice: Users select from a changing pool of candidates.
+2. Choice: Users select from a changing pool of candidates.

-To avoid unintentional duplicate entries and filter out invalid inputs, validation is necessary.

-Finalization: Shows the winner and total tally
+3. Finalization: Shows the winner and total tally

-The Source Code
+# The Source Code

 Online Voting System - Python Project
-Course: Introduction to Problem Solving and Programming
+Course: Introduction to Problem Solving and Programming Name- Jaspreet Sindhu
+Reg no. - 25boe10069

 def run_election():
     # Initial Data